jsleeio/terraform-gcp-bootstrapper/README.md

 ... while it is still creating resources in your new project.
 So it should be pretty safe, but ... ultimately the responsibility rests with you.

+## YOU are responsible for your Github account and access token security!

+Audit your tokens regularly and consider how and where they are used.
+Consider creating them with expiry dates, knowing of course that if you do your pipeline will eventually stop working.

 ## Install dependencies